 Also of interest is that Lincoln has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Lincoln in 2010 was $26,574, which is wealthy relative to Nebraska, and upper middle income relative to the rest of the US.
-This equates to an annual income of $106,296 for a family of four.
+The per capita income in Lincoln in 2018 was $33,955, which is upper middle income relative to Nebraska and the nation.
+This equates to an annual income of $135,820 for a family of four.
 However, Lincoln contains both very wealthy and poor people as well.

-Lincoln is a somewhat ethnically-diverse city.
+Lincoln is a very ethnically-diverse city.
 The people who call Lincoln home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lincoln residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lincoln include Irish, English, Czech, and Swedish.
+The greatest number of Lincoln residents report their race to be White, followed by Asian.
+Important ancestries of people in Lincoln include German, Irish, English, Czech, and Swedish.

 The most common language spoken in Lincoln is English.
 Other important languages spoken here include Spanish and Vietnamese.